 Just a quick implementation of a RLE algorithm for lists in haskell.
 We compress a list by converting “runs” of consecutive elements into a tuple of the form: (run length, element).

-If the &&& combinator looks foreign to you, check out David R. Maciver’s
+combinator looks foreign to you, check out David R. Maciver’s

 very enlightening blog about Arrow functions.